 Proposed levee and pump station improvements indicate upgrades to existing levees to elevations ranging from 8 ft. to 10 ft.
 MSL.
 The improvements address vulnerability caused by water levels arising from Lake Palourde.
 The proposed upgrades will provide backwater protection from Atchafalaya riverine events and storm surge from the Gulf as well as from stormwater runoff in the Terrebonne Basin north of the city.
 Upon completion of this project, backwater protection levees in Morgan City will be suitable for certification by the City and FEMA accreditation.

 This complete project was broken into different sections.
 The Justa St project, the Lakeside subdivision to Lake End Park (tv-55), the LA-70 project, and the Siracussaville projects have all been completed.
-The final parts of this backwater project are the moving of the pump station to the lake front and the lake front protection in Lake Side Subdivision.
-The pump station is in the design phase and the lake front is still being studied for the most effective, least intrusive way to close the gap.
+The final parts of this backwater project are the lake front protection in Lake Side Subdivision and the Wyndotte levee that ties into the USACE levee near Youngs Road.
+Pump station 3 was replaced by pump station 9 on the lakefront.
+We are currently in a complete revamp of the backwater pump system.
+There will be pump improvements at station 4, 6, 8 and additional capacity added to station 9.

 Estimated Cost and Funding — $16,000,000 – $20,000,000